Requirements

 Trimble ID

-• manage subscriptions via the license manager
+- Manage subscriptions via the license manager

-• download geoid files
+- Download geoid files

-Trimble hardware
+Trimble Hardware

-A Trimble Bluetooth receiver like the Trimble Catalyst DA2 or Trimble R580 are perfect for developing as both support a wide range of features and are easy to debug (due to the Bluetooth connection).
-A loaner unit can typically be arranged via the local Trimble Dealer.
-Free developers subscriptions needed for Trimble Catalyst can be requested via an email to the TPSDK admin.
+A Trimble Bluetooth receiver such as the Trimble Catalyst DA2 or Trimble R580 is ideal for development, as both support a wide range of features and are easy to debug (thanks to the Bluetooth connection).

-Subscriptions also allow access to On-Demand RTK sessions as available for Trimble Catalyst.
+Subscriptions also allow access to On-Demand RTK sessions, as available for Trimble Catalyst.

 Application ID

-Get started
+Get Started

 Create